xytangtang/ProcData/README.md

 ### Sequence Models

-A sequence model relates action sequences and covariates with a response variable.
+A sequence model relates response processes and covariates with a response variable.
 The model combines a recurrent neural network and a fully connected neural network.

 -   `seqm` fits a sequence model.
 It returns an object of class \`seqm'.
 -   `predict.seqm` predicts the response variable with a given fitted sequence model.
 Both `seqm` and `predict.seqm` depends on `keras`.